kqngyn/cse15l-lab-reports/index.md

              <p> [Link](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view) </p>

 *Things To Keep In Mind*
 1. Save your newly created password in a safe place!
-You will be needing it later on! <p> 2.
-If you’ve reset and you’re waiting a few minutes for it to take effect, feel free to start working on later sections of the lab.</p>
+You will be needing it later on! <br>2.
+If you’ve reset and you’re waiting a few minutes for it to take effect, feel free to start working on later sections of the lab.

 ## **Part 2**
 *Installing Visual Studio Code*